metrorailings/OwlBlog/content/posts/week-3-insights.md

 One Panthers drive was defined almost exclusively by a committee of halfbacks.
 Carolina seems intent on setting a ground game in place before anything else.

 Extremely sloppy penalty by Los Angeles extended a Panthers touchdown drive.

+Herbert has had a few crisp throws so far, but his offensive line is giving away to three-man pass rushes, of all things.